+Course CHRISTIANITY AND ISLAM: GLOBAL PERSPECTIVES

+MISS 0785 / THEO 0785

+Date, Time, and SEPTEMBER 12 - DECEMBER 9, 2022

+Delivery Format ASYNCHRONOUS ONLINE

+Instructor WAFIK WAHBA, PhD

+Telephone number: 416 226 6620 ext.
+2132

+Email: wwahba@tyndale.ca

-Course CHRISTIANITY AND ISLAM: GLOBAL PERSPECTIVES MISS 0785 / THEO 0785 Date and Time SEPTEMBER 13 - DECEMBER 10, 2021 WEB-BASED ONLINE Instructor WAFIK WAHBA, PhD Telephone number: 416 226 6620 ext.
-2132 Email: wwahba@tyndale.ca Class Information This course is designed to be asynchronous.
+Class Information This course is designed to be asynchronous.
 Lectures are posted online so students can learn based on their own schedule; the same flexibility is built into the weekly forum discussions.
 The professor plays an active role in moderating discussion, guiding research, and introducing topics and resources.

-Office Hours: By appointment via email Course Material Access course material at classes.tyndale.ca or other services at TyndaleOne .
+Office Hours: By appointment via email

+Course Material Access course material at classes.tyndale.ca or other services at Tyndale One .

 Course emails will be sent to your @MyTyndale.ca e-mail account only.
-Learn how to access and forward emails to your personal account.